vitorm04/docs.pt-br/docs/framework/wcf/samples/srmp.md

 </configuration>
 ```

- Executar o exemplo produz a saída a seguir.
+ A execução da amostra produz a saída a seguir.

 ```
 Processing Purchase Order: 556b70be-31ee-4a3b-8df4-ed5e538015a4